Drakota/bttvstickers/README.md

 </p>

 <h4 align="center">
-Search and discover BTTV emotes to add to your Gboard stickers and use them anywhere
+Search and discover BTTV emotes to add to your keyboard stickers and use them anywhere
 </h4>

 ## Features
 - Sort emotes by top, trending, shared or global
 - Search emotes by name
-- Collect multiple emotes into a Gboard sticker pack
+- Collect multiple emotes into a keyboard sticker pack
 - Use the sticker pack to add the image of an emote anywhere that supports images (WhatsApp, Messenger, Telegram...)

 ## Screenshots